mg112002/SmartAlarm/README.md

 # SmartAlarm
-MAin Code for the application is in the master branch
+Main Code for the application is in the master branch